When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Grounding techniques for anxiety or panic

-Social Connection Maintenance:
+Social Connection Care:

 - Regular social activities and engagements